 The application listed Dr Thum as director and Ms Han as editor-in-chief of OSEA.

-The proposed activities of OSEA include organising discussion fora, workshops, and other events in Singapore, such as “democracy classroom” sessions, ACRA said.
+The proposed activities of OSEA include organising discussion forums, workshops, and other events in Singapore, such as “democracy classroom” sessions, ACRA said.

 Another objective was for the company to provide editorial services to New Naratif, ACRA said.